-- 1. Cases involving possible violations of the Code of Student Conduct that could result in a sanction of suspension or expulsion; - 2.
-Cases in which the student involved does not accept responsibility for the violation with the understanding that the full range of sanctions including suspension or expulsion are available should the student be found responsible for the behavior in question; - 3.
+- 1. Cases involving possible violations of the Code of Student Conduct that could result in administrative withdrawal from a course or expulsion; - 2.
+Cases in which the student involved does not accept responsibility for the violation with the understanding that the full range of sanctions including administrative withdrawal from a course, suspension or expulsion are available should the student be found responsible for the behavior in question; - 3.
 Cases of academic dishonesty other than plagiarism, and cases of plagiarism which are not to be resolved by the faculty member or in which the student involved does not agree with the faculty member's proposed resolution.